-There used to be much work devoted to investigating the genetic basis of race, particularly.
+There used to be much work devoted to investigating the genetic basis of race, particularly (see for example, Wagner, Jooh-Ho, Ifekwunigwe, Harrell, Bamshad, and Royal, 2017).
 It is common, now, for people to acknowledge that the concept of race is more of a social construction than a biological one.
 Most people are of mixed ancestry, for example.
 There aren't any full blooded Māori without some European Ancestry in their recent few generations.
 The search for genetic markers had by all and only people with a Māori ancestor in the last, say, 12 generations, has not been forthcoming.

 The concept of ethnicity has something to do with how people identify as being.
 People are often asked to state which ethnic groups they identify as being a member of on forms, for example.
 There has been much controversy over whether 'New Zealander' is an ethnicity or whether people claiming to be 'New Zealanders' were racist insofar as they were denying differences between Māori and non-Māori for the primary benefit of non-Māori.
 People stating 'New Zealander' have been recoded as non-Māori in New Zealand in our recent history with this interpretation of their behaviour as the primary motivator (Cormack and Robson, 2010, pg., 10,15).

-Skin colour, or physical appearance is something that people can't really change about themselves - though of course there is an industry in people trying to bleach their skin whiter in parts of Asia where lighter colouration is perceived as more desirable.
+Skin colour, or physical appearance is something that people can't really change about themselves - though of course there is a multi-billion dollar industry in skin lightening products where lighter colouration is perceived as more desirable (Khan, 2018).
 While some people with claim to ancestral indigeneity or ancestral equity group status would not be classified or appreciated as such on the basis of physical appearance other people are fairly readily identified or classified by others as such.
 In Australia, for example, part of the stolen generation was about identifying youths who appeared non-Aboriginal and attempting to raise them as non-Aboriginal orphans in institutions.
+A number of Māori are also not visibly identified as such.